Kevin Orie: Chicago Cubs

 The Chicago Cubs selected Orie with the 29th pick in the first round of the 1993 Major League Baseball draft.
 Orie made his Major League Baseball debut on April 1, 1997, as a member of the Chicago Cubs.
-It was in his rookie year of 1997 that Orie would put up his best career statistics.
+It was in his rookie year of 1997 that Orie put up his best career statistics.
 In 114 games played, Orie compiled a .275 batting average with 8 home runs and 44 RBI.
 Orie was a finalist in the 1997 MLB Rookie of the Year Award balloting, losing out to the eventual winner, Scott Rolen.

 Orie had a role in Kerry Wood's near perfect game on May 6, 1998, where he threw a one-hit, no walk, 20-strikeout shutout against the Houston Astros, tying Roger Clemens' record for strikeouts in a nine-inning game and breaking Bill Gullickson's single-game rookie record of 18 strikeouts in 1980.
 Wood allowed only two baserunners: an infield single by Ricky Gutierrez, and he hit Craig Biggio.
 The single went off third baseman Orie's glove.

 Florida Marlins

 Through the first 64 games of the 1998 season, Orie got off to a dismal start, compiling only a .181 batting average in over 200 at-bats.
 Subsequently, on the last day before the July 31 trading deadline, the Cubs sent Orie and minor leaguer Todd Noel to the Florida Marlins for Félix Heredia and minor leaguer Steve Hoff.

-After concluding the 1998 season with the Marlins, Orie would remain with Florida for the entire 1999 season, tallying a .254 batting average with 6 home runs and 29 RBI while appearing in 77 games.
+After concluding the 1998 season with the Marlins, Orie remained with Florida for the entire 1999 season, tallying a .254 batting average with 6 home runs and 29 RBI while appearing in 77 games.